cosmos/cosmos-sdk/docs/gaia/validators/validator-faq.md

 Staking Atoms can be thought of as a safety deposit on validation activities.
 When a validator or a delegator wants to retrieve part or all of their deposit, they send an unbonding transaction.
 Then, Atoms undergo a _three weeks unbonding period_ during which they are liable to being slashed for potential misbehaviors committed by the validator before the unbonding process started.

 Validators, and by association delegators, receive block provisions, block rewards, fee rewards, and the right to participate in governance.
-If a validator misbehaves, a certain portion of its total stake is slashed (the severity of the penalty depends on the type of misbehavior).
-This means that every user that bonded Atoms to this validator gets penalized in proportion to its stake.
+If a validator misbehaves, a certain portion of its total staking is slashed (the severity of the penalty depends on the type of misbehavior).
+This means that every user that bonded Atoms to this validator gets penalized in proportion to its staking.
 Delegators are therefore incentivized to delegate to validators that they anticipate will function safely.

 ### Can a validator run away with its delegators' Atoms?

 By delegating to a validator, a user delegates staking power.
 The more staking power a validator has, the more weight it has in the consensus and governance processes.
 This does not mean that the validator has custody of its delegators' Atoms. _By no means can a validator run away with its delegator's funds_.

 Even though delegated funds cannot be stolen by their validators, delegators are still liable if their validators misbehave.
-In such case, each delegators' stake will be partially slashed in proportion to their relative stake.
+In such case, each delegators' staking will be partially slashed in proportion to their relative staking.

 ### How often will a validator be chosen to propose the next block?
-Does it go up with the quantity of Atoms staked?
+Does it go up with the quantity of Atoms stakingd?

 The validator that is selected to propose the next block is called proposer.
-Each proposer is selected deterministically, and the frequency of being chosen is equal to the relative total stake (where total stake = self-bonded stake + delegators stake) of the validator.
-For example, if the total bonded stake across all validators is 100 Atoms and a validator's total stake is 10 Atoms, then this validator will be chosen 10% of the time as the next proposer.
+Each proposer is selected deterministically, and the frequency of being chosen is equal to the relative total staking (where total staking = self-bonded staking + delegators staking) of the validator.
+For example, if the total bonded staking across all validators is 100 Atoms and a validator's total staking is 10 Atoms, then this validator will be chosen 10% of the time as the next proposer.

 ### Will validators of the Cosmos Hub ever be required to validate other zones in the Cosmos ecosystem?